addiscent/vagrant-docker-aws/README.md

 Note that you may rename the _vagrant-docker-aws-master_ directory, if you wish.
 If you suspect you may rename it sometime in the future, it is best to do so now.

 #### Create The New VagrantBox
 Use the _vagrant up_ command to create a new _vagrantbox_.
-During creation, the _Vagrantfile_ provisioning script installs _Docker Engine CE_ and _Amazon Web Services Command Line_ software, (_AWS CLI_) :
+During creation, the _Vagrantfile_ provisioning script installs _Docker Engine CE_, _Docker Compose_, and _Amazon Web Services Command Line_ software, (_AWS CLI_) :

       $ vagrant up

-Most of the time required for creation of the _vagrantbox_ is consumed by the one-time-only task of downloading the _bento/ubuntu-16.04_ image from hashicorp.com, and also by the one-time-only installation of _Docker CE_ and _AWS CLI_.
+Most of the time required for creation of the _vagrantbox_ is consumed by the one-time-only task of downloading the _bento/ubuntu-16.04_ image from hashicorp.com, and also by the one-time-only installation of the _Docker_ suite and _AWS CLI_.

 When the _vagrant up_ command is used to resume the halted _vagrantbox_ the second time or thereafter, it will load and finish startup in approximately one minute or less.